 Marin Headlands is a vast area located just North of the Golden Gate Bridge.
-To obtain more information or driving directions, as much of the park is accessed by vehicle, visit the Marin Headlands Visitor Center.
+To obtain hiking or driving directions, as much of the park is accessed by vehicle, call rangers at 415-331-1540.
 Click here for a map.

 Inside the Park